kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 4. Finally, to get all the projects that are assigned to a particular user, we will do what relational database do best: [`join`](https://www.postgresqltutorial.com/postgresql-joins/).

-Now the way I create and maintain my tables' schema is, to say the least, lackluster.

-I put all my schemas in a file:
+I would put all my schemas in a `.sql` file at my project's root:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";